Updated: Mar 15

 Streamlining saves time, money and ………waiting

-Vgreet, like most great solutions, just…works — because it answers one, common, overriding question people are now asking of their business every day “How do we keep the visitor experience fast and frustration-free, now we’ve got a ton of new guidelines in place?”
+Vgreet digital visitor management system, like most great solutions, just…works — because it answers one, common, overriding question people are now asking of their business every day “How do we keep the visitor experience fast and frustration-free, now we’ve got a ton of new guidelines in place?”

 Don’t want people touching surfaces, meaning more potential risk and more cleaning?
 Vgreet uses voice commands, not button presses, to start any process.

 Want to help visitors quickly check-in, cutting down on those socially-distanced queues?
-A simple QR code scan checks people in, notifies their host, prints their pass and shows them where they need to go — in seconds not minutes.
+A simple QR code scan checks people in, notifies their host, prints their visitor pass and shows them where they need to go — in seconds not minutes.

 Want to quickly, accurately and discreetly screen visitors for any health concerns?
 Vgreet’s internal imaging scans a visitor’s skin, not ambient, body temperature and makes any alerts automatically.